Why learn about Animal Welfare?

 - Animal Welfare for Pets, Work Animals and Animals in Sport

 - Animal Welfare for Wildlife: Free and Captive

-- To understand what is meant by animal welfare and how it can be implemented in society.
+- Describe what is meant by animal welfare and how it can be implemented in society.

-- To explain how animals might perceive the world, their sense of awareness and cognition, and how welfare can influence their mental health.
+- Explain how animals might perceive the world, their sense of awareness and cognition, and how welfare can influence their mental health.